penibelst/jekyll-compress-html/site/index.md

 The layout is written in pure [Liquid][liquid], no plugins are required.

-The main reason for the compression is to [fight the space between inline block elements][3].
-File size reduction is a welcome gain.

 ## Installation

 1. Get the [latest release][github-repo-latest].
 Extract `compress.html` and copy it to your `_layouts`.